MHHoekstra/coolmovies/coolmovies-frontend/README.md

 ## Acceptance Criteria

+**You will be evaluated on your UI/UX as we believe this is an important skill to have.
+Please put time and effort into this.**

 There are 2 main components that must be developed for this feature: (You have flexibility on the UI/UX for this)

 1. Listing of the movie reviews.